 - Pediatric Neurosurgery - Beth Israel Medical Center, New York

-A neurosurgeon at Cancer Treatment Centers of America® (CTCA) at Midwestern Regional Medical Center, Dr. Juan Alzate serves patients who have brain or spinal cancer, as well as cancer that has spread to the brain or spine from other areas of the body.
+A neurosurgeon at Cancer Treatment Centers of America® (CTCA) in Suburban Chicago, Dr. Juan Alzate serves patients who have brain or spinal cancer, as well as cancer that has spread to the brain or spine from other areas of the body.

 "My overall goal for my patients is to deliver excellent care and treatment using advanced and innovative technologies in order to achieve the best possible outcome for patients with brain and spinal tumors,” says Dr. Alzate.
 "CTCA® is a major cancer treatment institution in America, and I am proud to be a partner to such a reputable organization with such high quality, state-of-the-art operating rooms and support staff."

 Dr. Alzate utilizes traditional and minimally invasive surgical approaches.
 He is skilled in performing minimally invasive spinal surgery, and complex and minimally invasive endoscopic cranial-base surgery.
 “Using minimally invasive surgical technologies, we are able to reduce surgical complications and speed recovery with minimal scaring, where possible,” he notes.

 The neurosurgeon empowers his patients with information and takes time to discuss their concerns and address their questions.
 He helps them understand their condition so that they can help make informed decisions regarding their treatment plan.